alexandermendes/semantic-release-react-native/README.md

 so this plugin will be strip and pre-release labels from the version set against this property (e.g. `1.2.3-beta.1` becomes `1.2.3`).

-However, the `CFBundleVersion` [does seem to have some provision for specifying pre-release versions](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/CoreFoundationKeys.html#//apple_ref/doc/uid/20001431-102364), in that it allows a character in the set [**abdf**] followed by a number between 1 and 255 to be set as a suffix after the version number.
+However, the `CFBundleVersion` [does have some provision for specifying pre-release versions](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/CoreFoundationKeys.html#//apple_ref/doc/uid/20001431-102364), in that it allows a character in the set [**abdf**] followed by a number between 1 and 255 to be set as a suffix after the version number.

+#### `short`

+This is the default strategy for this platform.

-This plugin makes use of this feature in an attempt to help identify pre-release versions when you upload your app via App Store Connect.
+It makes use of the `CFBundleVersion` in an attempt to help identify pre-release versions when you upload your app via App Store Connect, while still complying with the documented guidelines.

 It does this by taking the first character of your pre-release label and, if that character is one of those in the allowed character set, uses that as the suffix along with the pre-release version.
 If the character is not one of those in the allowed set we fall back to the letter `f`.
 For example, if the next bundle version is `1000.1.1` then:

 - `1.2.3-alpha.1` > `1000.1.1a1`
 - `1.2.3-beta.3` > `1000.1.1b3`